Over a quarter of the 13.3 million disabled people living in the UK say that they do not frequently have choice and control over their daily lives.

 Our Bendrigg Alternative Volunteers

 Our Bendrigg Alternative Scheme sees ex-offenders, or those at risk of offending, volunteering at Bendrigg.
-The impact on our BA volunteers can be truly life changing, as shown in Micheal’s Testimonial tile below.
-For more information about the scheme click here.
+The impact on our BA volunteers can be truly life changing, as shown in Michael’s Testimonial tile below.

 See It To Believe It

-The impact of our work is often immeasurable,you have to witness or experience the magic for yourself to truly appreciate it.
-That’s why we encourage people who are interested in supporting or visiting us to arrange a site tour, come and meet us in person to really get a feel for our amazing work.
+The impact of our work is often immeasurable, you have to witness or experience the magic for yourself to truly appreciate it.
+That’s why we encourage people who are interested in supporting or visiting us to arrange a site tour, come and meet us in person to really get a feel for what we do.

 Benefits Of Outdoor Learning

-Our testimonial tiles below capture peoples experiences at Bendrigg Trust through text, photographs and videos, giving a great overall picture of the impact of our work.
+Our testimonial tiles below capture peoples experiences at Bendrigg Trust through text, photographs and videos, giving a wonderful picture of the impact of our work.
 Click a tile below to hear from one of our participants, their carers/teachers or our amazing volunteers!